Find information on UIS COVID-19 Metric Thresholds & Mitigation Strategies

 UIS Contact Tracing

-- The employee will be directed to notify their supervisor about their absence and Human Resources about leave options and guidance for returning to work.
-HR will reach out to the unit leader/supervisor to ensure the employee is not at work.
+If an employee receives a positive result, they should notify their supervisor about their absence and Human Resources about leave options and guidance for returning to work and follow the CDC guidelines for isolation.

 Contact your direct supervisor and/or Human Resources if you believe an employee is not following COVID-19 protocols.

-Students may use an outside vendor for COVID-19 testing at their own expense (as long as they are not breaking isolation or quarantine) and can upload their testing documentation to their patient portal, similar to immunizations.
+Students can upload their outside testing documentation to their patient portal, similar to immunizations.
 These students should notify Health Services of any positive results.